sl2365/Startup-Monitor-64/README.md

 | **Review Window Height**          | Sets the height of the review window.                                                | 200–900 pixels                |
 | **Reset to Defaults**             | Restores all settings to their default values.                                       | Button                        |
 | **Open Settings Folder**          | Opens the folder containing application settings for manual review or backup.        | Button                        |
+NOTE: Please be aware that all settings are saved immediately.
+The only things that aren't are changes to the fields on the Options tab.
+These require clicking Apply, this will then save and exit.
 ---

 ### **2. Locations Tab**